RunestoneInteractive/rs/bases/rsptx/assignment_server_api/assignment_builder/DEV_NOTES.rst

 5. Update the assignment app to mount 'react' as a static folder
 6. when you run ``npm run build`` set the ``BUILD_PATH`` environment variable to the react folder for the assignment app

+There are lots more options for the activecode, how to expose them without making the interface too complex? -- maybe an advanced button that unhides a bunch of options?

+* timelimit
+* stdin
+* datafile
+* sourcefile
+* dburl
+* available_files
+* compileargs
+* linkargs
+* interpreterargs
+* runargs